Francisco Cerúndolo: 2025: Back-to-back Masters quarterfinals & first clay semifinal

+2026: First ATP 500 title

+At the 2026 Australian Open, Cerúndolo entered as the 18th seed and in the third round, he defeated 13th seed Andrey Rublev in straight sets, reached fourth round for the first time, before falling down in straight sets to the third seed Alexander Zverev.

+At the Argentina Open, he reached back-to-back finals defeating Hugo Dellien, Vít Kopřiva, and seventh seed Tomás Martín Etcheverry.
+He won his fourth title defeating second seed Luciano Darderi in straight sets.

+At the 2026 Queen's Club Championships, Cerundolo came from a set down to defeat Tommy Paul in London and clinch the biggest title of his career and second on grass.
+As a result, he moved back to the top 25 at world No. 21 in the singles rankings on 22 June 2026.

 Personal life

-His younger brother Juan Manuel Cerúndolo (born 2001) is also a tennis player.
+His younger brother, Juan Manuel, is also a tennis player.
 Juan Manuel was also in his first final and won his first title at the 2021 Córdoba Open one week before his brother's final.

 The Cerúndolos became the first brothers to reach consecutive finals on the ATP Tour since 2017, when Alexander Zverev won the title in Rome and Mischa Zverev reached the final in Geneva.
 In Córdoba, Francisco contested the first ATP Tour event in which his brother was also competing, making them the first Argentine brothers in 40 years to appear in the same tournament.
+The brothers also reached the third round of the 2026 French Open the same day, marking the third time in the Open Era that this occurred, following Gene Mayer and Sandy Mayer in 1979, and the Zverev brothers in 2018.

-His younger sister María Constanza Cerúndolo (born 2000) is a field hockey player, who plays at Belgrano Athletic Club and the Argentina national team, his father Alejandro "Toto" Cerúndolo is a former tennis player and coach, and his mother María Luz Rodríguez is a sport therapist and was also a tennis player.
+His younger sister María Constanza is a field hockey player, who plays at Belgrano Athletic Club and the Argentina national team, his father Alejandro "Toto" Cerúndolo is a former tennis player and coach, and his mother María Luz Rodríguez is a sport therapist and was also a tennis player.

-He and his siblings are River Plate fans.
+Cerúndolo and his siblings are River Plate fans.